olovb/notes/java/enums.md

 Enum Constants
 --------------

 The body of an enum declaration normally contains a list of __enum constants__, each defining an instance of the enum type.
-The only instances of an enum type are the *constants declared in its enum constant list*.
+The only existing instances of an enum type are the constants declared in its enum constant list.

-An enum constant may *optionally have a class body*, in which case the body represents an anonymous class that extends the enclosing enum type.
+An enum constant may *optionally have a class body*, in which case the body corresponds to an anonymous class that extends the enclosing enum type.
 Unless at least one enum constant has a class body the enum type is implicitly final.

 An enum type has *one public static final field for each enum constant*, with the same name as the enum constant.